An analysis of Dridex, the ‘banking’ malware that steals credentials.

 The Dridex malware is a piece of malicious software designed to steal the infected user’s credentials.
 It earned its reputation as a banking trojan by hijacking credentials used on banking sites.

-The malware has gone through multiple evolutions to add capabilities such as crypto wallet theaft and anti-virus (AV) evasion.
+The malware has gone through multiple evolutions to add capabilities such as crypto wallet theft and anti-virus (AV) evasion.
 Part of this evasion capability comes from the use of “Living off the Land” (LoL) techniques, where common system utilities like Microsoft Office are used for malicious purposes.
-When combined with use of Office macros, the Dridex malware spreads prolifically and without detection.
 By attaching to well-known, trusted software, Dridex effectively evades standard AV tools.

 Once Dridex steals user credentials, the malware operators “have the potential to facilitate fraudulent automated clearing house (ACH) and wire transfers, open fraudulent accounts, and potentially adapt victim accounts for other scams involving business e-mail compromise or money mule activity.”
 (U.S. Cybersecurity & Infrastructure Security Agency)